 Trap, Neuter, Return (TNR) Services in Las Vegas

 Have you ever seen free-roaming cats in your community?
 What about kittens?
 There’s help for that: Trap, Neuter, Return!
 Here are some answers to some common questions about TNR, and where you can find Trap, Neuter, Return (TNR) services in Las Vegas!
 PLEASE NOTE: We do not offer TNR services at Little White Dog Co. we just wrote the top blog about it!
 Please contact one of the services below if you need help with local TNR in Las Vegas.

 1. What are Community Cats?

 A community cat is one that lives outdoors and is either free roaming, stray, and/or feral.
-Although some community cats may tolerate some human contact, most are very fearful and cannot be adopted.
+Although, some community cats may tolerate some human contact, most are very fearful and cannot be adopted.
 Community cats often live in groups, and these groups are called a cat colony.
 Community cats and cat colonies take refuge wherever there is a food source.

 2. What is TNR?